 Sir Chris Hoy’s series of books about Fergus – whose life veers between training hard for bike races with his local club and visiting a magical land to find his father – continues to go from strength to strength, with two new books published this year.
 The plots continue to thicken – I won’t say anymore as I wouldn’t want to spoil the storyline for those of you who are just starting this series!
 Aimed at ages 5 to 8, but fans will continue reading beyond this!

-One for slightly older Cycle Sprogs, this debut novel from a long distance cyclist tells the tail of a determined 12-year-old girl who cycles across the USA.
+One for slightly older Cycle Sprogs, this debut novel from a long distance cyclist tells the tale of a determined 12-year-old girl who cycles across the USA.